Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

   // Creating execution unit
   auto executionUnit = computeManager.createExecutionUnit(myFunction);

-Creating an Execution State
+Creating an execution state
 ---------------------------

-While execution units represent a blueprint of a kernel or function to execution, its actual execution is represented by an Execution State.
+While execution units represent a blueprint of a kernel or function to execution, its actual execution is represented by an execution state.
 Execution states represent a single (unique) execution lifetime of an execution unit.
 When supported, execution states may be suspended, resumed on demand.
 After the execution state reaches its end, it cannot be re-started.
 The following snippet shows how to create an execution state from an execution unit:

 .. code-block:: C++

   // Creating execution unit
   auto executionState = computeManager.createExecutionState(executionUnit);

-Creating Processing Units
+Creating processing units
 ---------------------------

-Processing Unit are hardware element capable of running an execution state.
+processing unit are hardware element capable of running an execution state.
 Compute managers instantiate processing units from an compatible compute resource, as detected by a topology manager.
 The following snippet shows how to create and initialize a processing unit.

 .. code-block:: C++